AMReX-Codes/amrex/Docs/sphinx/source/Profiling.rst

 AMRProfParser
 =============

-AMRProfParser is a tool for processing and analyzing the bl_prof database.
+:cpp:`AMRProfParser` is a tool for processing and analyzing the ``bl_prof`` database.
 It is a command line application that can create performance summaries, plotfiles showing point to point communication and timelines, HTML call trees, communication call statistics, function timing graphs, and other data products.
 The parser’s data services functionality can be called from an interactive environment such as Amrvis, from a sidecar for dynamic performance optimization, and from other utilities such as the command line version of the parser itself.
 It has been integrated into Amrvis for visual interpretation of the data allowing Amrvis to open the bl_prof database like a plotfile but with interfaces appropriate to profiling data.
 AMRProfParser and Amrvis can be run in parallel both interactively and in batch mode.

 CrayPat
 =======

-The profiling suite available on Cray XC systems is Cray Performance Measurement and Analysis Tools
-(“CrayPat”) [1]_.
-Most CrayPat functionality is supported for all compilers available in the Cray “programming environments“ (modules which begin “``PrgEnv-``”);
-however, a few features, chiefly the “Reveal” tool, are supported only on applications compiled with Cray’s compiler
-CCE [2]_ [3]_.
+The profiling suite available on Cray XC systems is Cray Performance Measurement and Analysis Tools (“CrayPat”) [1]_.
+Most CrayPat functionality is supported for all compilers available in the Cray “programming environments“ (modules which begin “``PrgEnv-``”); however, a few features, chiefly the “Reveal” tool, are supported only on applications compiled with Cray’s compiler CCE [2]_ [3]_.

 CrayPat supports both high-level profiling tools, as well as fine-grained